bbarni2020/CryptoSentinel/README.md

 Developed with 💻 by Balogh Barnabás, MasterBros Developers.

 ## Disclaimer ⚠️
 This project is for educational purposes only.
 Using it to scan random wallets or access Bitcoin funds without permission is **illegal** and unethical.
-Respect privacy and abide by the law. 🚨
+Respect privacy and abide by the law. 🚨 I used AI for my English correcting both in README and on commenting.